The Information on this Page May Change:

 Students in their final term, regardless of when the final term occurs, may work off-campus up to 20 hours/week until their letter of completion becomes available.
 Once a letter of completion becomes available, you may work full-time if you meet the requirements outlined in the “if you are completing your UBC academic program” section or else, you must stop working.

 If you plan to work on campus

-A co-op work permit is different from having off-campus work authorization via your study permit.
-You may simultaneously hold a co-op work permit and work off-campus if you meet the criteria for each.
+You must have a co-op work permit if your work (e.g. co-op placement or internship) is integral to your program of study.
+Your co-op work permit can only be used for this kind of work and you may simultaneously hold a co-op work permit and work off-campus if you meet the criteria for each.

 Transferring to UBC?

 If you are transferring between educational institutions within Canada, either in or out of UBC, you need to login to MyCIC to tell Immigration, Refugees and Citizenship Canada (IRCC) that you have transferred.
 See IRCC's website for more information.